coapp/coapp.org/_posts/2011-07-25-Changes-to-the-design-of-CoApp.markdown

 <p class="ScrollImage"><img src="/images/blog/service.png" title="service components" alt="service components" /></p>

-The communication between the client and service peices of CoApp will use a simple bidirectional interface over named pipes, which will make it pretty trivial to automate the CoApp engine from pretty much any language on Windows.
+The communication between the client and service pieces of CoApp will use a simple bidirectional interface over named pipes, which will make it pretty trivial to automate the CoApp engine from pretty much any language on Windows.

 In some ways, this is actually a mixed blessing.
 Migrating part of CoApp itself into a Win32 service was a longer-range goal I've had, as it provides a few things: